csgordon/javaui/README.md

 of threading access errors from accessing UI objects from threads other than the UI event loop thread.

+<b>This is an archival version of the code, corresponding to the ECOOP'13 paper mentioned below.</b>

+<b>The current version has been incorporated into the <a href="http://checker-framework.org">Checker
+Framework</a>.</b>

 Methods that access GUI objects are assigned the *UI effect*.
 Methods that do not access such objects are given the *Safe effect*, and methods annotated as safe are not permitted to call methods with the UI effect.